• Free Shipping For US Orders •

 A black and white image of Woody Guthrie performing with a harmonica hanging and playing the guitar.
 The guitar has writing on it.
 Three kids are next to him watching him perform.
 There are green polka dots scattered over the image.

-We all know music is powerful—we’ve felt it.
-Yet, somewhere along the way, music lost its standing as a force for learning, reduced to an elective in schools and a commodity in the industry.
-But music has always been more than sound.
-It has carried history, sparked revolutions, and held up mirrors to society.
+We all know music is powerful, but somewhere along the way, music lost its standing as a force for learning, reduced to an elective in schools and a commodity in the industry.
+But music has has carried history, sparked revolutions, and held up mirrors to society.
 What happens when we stop treating it as just entertainment and start engaging with it as a way of thinking?
 Let’s reclaim music as a tool for learning, for questioning, for expanding how we see the world.

 Read more